-Photo 1 - Restored original Borrow Pit Site BP1 to the south-east of the proposed Development.
-Potential to extend towards the west.
+Photo 3-1 Restored original Borrow Pit Site BP1

+Site BP1 is situated to the south-east of the Revised Development with potential to extend towards the west.

-Photo 2 - Restored original Borrow Pit Site BP2 to north-west of proposed Development.
-Potential to extend towards the west.
+Photo 3-2 Restored original Borrow Pit Site BP2

+Site BP2 is situated to north-west of Revised Development with potential to extend towards the west.

-Photograph's 3 and 4 illustrates each borrow pit in its operational stage would suggest that the high wall is relatively vertical and therefore this allows a good estimation to be made of volumes of rock that could be extracted from each borrow pit.
+Previous photographs of each borrow pit in its operational stage would suggest that the high wall is relatively vertical and therefore this allows a good estimation to be made of volumes of rock that could be extracted from each borrow pit.

-Photo 3 - Borrow Pit BP1 in operational stage showing vertical high wall.
+Photo 3-3 Borrow Pit BP1 in operational stage showing vertical high wall.

-Photo 4 - Borrow Pit BP2 in operational stage showing vertical high wall.
+Photo 3-4 Borrow Pit BP2 in operational stage showing vertical high wall.

-To meet the requirements for the Development, construction aggregates would be sourced from reopening these two borrow pits.
+To meet the requirements for the Revised Development, construction aggregates would be sourced from reopening these two borrow pits.
 Prior to any extraction from the borrow pits it will be necessary to remove the restoration soils in order to expose the operational face within each pit.
 Full consideration of appropriate storage locations for the excavated restoration soils will need to be considered prior to any excavation.
-As shown in Photos 1 and 2, the nature of the restoration soils is a loose mixture of unsorted granular materials ranging from fine grained material to cobbles and also including silty material and peat.
-It is likely that in the region of 27,000m3 to 36,000m3 of restoration material would require removal from each borrow pit site prior to any extraction works.
+As shown in Photos 3-1 and 3-2, the nature of the restoration soils is a loose mixture of unsorted granular materials ranging from fine grained material to cobbles and also including silty material and peat.
+It is likely that in the region of 27,000 m3 to 36,000 m3 of restoration material would require removal from each borrow pit site prior to any extraction works.
 Table 3.1 and 3.2 give further detail of the restoration material that would require excavation at each borrow pit.